-- Matrix of Financial Considerations for Partnerships between the CDE, Child Development Division (CDD), and the Office of Head Start (OHS).
+- Matrix of Financial Considerations for Partnerships between the CDE, Early Education and Support Division (EESD), and the Office of Head Start (OHS).

 These agreements between the federal Administration for Children and Families, Head Start, and the California Department of Education (Part B) and California Department of Developmental Services (Part C) may be used by local Head Start programs as models for the development for local agreements with education agencies and regional centers.